Pseudonymization vs Anonymization: Key Differences, Benefits, & Examples

-Pseudonymization is a process that replaces identifying information with a pseudonym, or a random value (that can be alphabetical, numerical or alpha numerical), that does not reveal the identity of the data subject.
-The pseudonymized data can still be used for certain purposes, such as analysis and research, but it cannot be used to identify an individual without additional information.
+Pseudonymization is a process that replaces identifying information with a pseudonym, a random value (alphabetical, numerical, or alpha-numerical) that does not reveal the subject’s identity.
+While pseudonymized data cannot be used to identify a person without additional information, it is still considered PII under GDPR regulations.

 Here are some examples of data that can be pseudonymized: